 Available to students in the undergraduate program.
 Most programs only offer one.

 Students who receive undergrad and graduate degrees from Fredonia find good-paying jobs.

 Fredonia's on-campus clinic offers services for adults with hearing issues, and for young children with and without communication and/or developmental impairments.

 Fredonia stresses students volunteer their first year so they can start working with community members.
 We have opportunities available!

 Easy transition to Fredonia's graduate program

-You can transition easily into Fredonia's graduate program and earn your master's earlier than most schools, giving you a jump start to your career.
+Easily transition into Fredonia's graduate program.
+Earn your master's sooner than in most programs, which gives you a jump start to your career.